mrseanryan/windows-scripts/git/git-notes.md

 - push:
   git push --force-with-lease

+## recover a commit that was removed from history

+git reflog
+git cherry-pick {commit-hash}

+git push

 ### reset - if you are in a mess:

 //this resets the pointer to match remote